-If there's a graphics controller built into the motherboard of your computer, by changing your computer BIOS settings, you may be able to change which device controls your primary display.
+Solution If there's a graphics controller built into the motherboard of your computer, by changing your computer BIOS settings, you may be able to change which device controls your primary display.
 For more information, see your system manual.

-If you don't need to use the graphics card that's controlling your primary display, remove it from your computer.
+Solution If you don't need to use the graphics card that's controlling your primary display, remove it from your computer.
 If your primary display is controlled by the motherboard of your computer, see your system manual for information on how to disable this graphics controller.

-The program you're using may not work properly with systems using more than one display at a time.
+Cause The program you're using may not work properly with systems using more than one display at a time.

-An update may be available for the program you're using.
+Solution An update may be available for the program you're using.
 This update may fix problems this program has with multi-display systems.
 For more information, contact the software distributor for the program you're using.

-Windows 98/Me/2000/XP - For advanced users - To use a program that doesn't support multi-display systems, you can disable all displays other than your primary display:
+Windows 2000/XP - For advanced users - To use a program that doesn't support multidisplay systems, you can disable all displays other than your primary display:

 - 1 Through the DualHead property sheet, make sure the DualHead Multi-Display feature is disabled.
-To access this property sheet, see "Accessing PowerDesk property sheets", page 9. - 2 Windows 98/Me Click Start → Settings → Control Panel → System (double-click) → Device Manager.

-Windows 2000 - Click Start $\rightarrow$ Settings $\rightarrow$ Control Panel $\rightarrow$ System (double-click) $\rightarrow$ Hardware $\rightarrow$ Device Manager.

-$Windows\ XP-Click\ \textbf{Start} \rightarrow \textbf{Control\ Panel} \rightarrow \textbf{Performance\ and\ Maintenance} \rightarrow \textbf{System} \\ \rightarrow \textbf{Hardware} \rightarrow \textbf{Device\ Manager}.$

-- 3 Click the plus sign to the left of the Display adapters. - 4 For each display adapter, except for the one controlling your primary display:

-Windows 98/Me - Double-click the name of a display adapter to open a properties dialog box.
-Enable the Disable in this hardware profile check box, then click OK.

-Windows 2000/XP - Right-click the name of a display adapter, then click Disable $\rightarrow$ Yes.

-- Note: Your primary display can't be disabled. - 5 Windows 98/Me Click Close → Yes. - 6 Restart your computer for changes to take effect. - Note: To restore display adapters, repeat steps 2-6, but do the following in step 4: - Windows 98/Me Clear the Disable in this hardware profile check box. - Windows 2000/XP Click Enable.
+To access this property sheet, see "Accessing PowerDesk property sheets", page 12. - 2 Click Start → Settings → Control Panel → Performance and Maintenance → System (double-click) → Hardware → Device Manager. ( Depending on your version and configuration of Windows, this part of the step may not be necessary.) - 3 Click the plus sign to the left of the Display adapters. - 4 For each display adapter, except for the one controlling your primary display, right-click the name of a display adapter, then click Disable \rightarrow Yes. - Note: Your primary display can't be disabled. - Restart your computer for changes to take effect. - Note: To restore display adapters, repeat steps 2-5, but click Enable in step 4.

+Problem
-Not all graphics cards in the computer are fully supported

-(Software doesn't work with a certain graphics card, or another graphics card doesn't work at all)
+Not all graphics cards in the computer are fully supported (Software doesn't work with a certain graphics card, or another graphics card doesn't work at all)